finkusuma-dev/jonas-react/17-the-wild-oasis/docs/changes/image_preview.md

 # Image Preview

-Added image preview on the cabin & user profile form so you can see the preview of current image on the database or selected image you want to upload.
+Shows image preview on the cabin form & user's profile form to can see the preview of the current image or selected image you want to upload.

 ![image preview](https://drive.google.com/thumbnail?id=1Y9qKwiGW4Z8mIAEPC291r-CKqVtJNerW&sz=w600)

-## Codes
+## Code

-CreateCabinForm.jsx
+/src/features/cabins/CreateCabinForm.jsx

 ```jsx